 Now in terms of day hiking opportunities, provided you leave NYC very early, you can do it and then come back, but if not, you can easily make a 2 day trip out of these spots to avoid being constrained on time!
 So let’s get to them:

 Distance: 1-2 miles.

 Description: Finger Lakes has some of the most beautiful nature in all of New York State I’ve seen and while that’s my opinion, when you see something like Watkins Glen State Park, you may think similarly.

 Not only that but the whole region has days worth exploration possibilities available and while day hikes are a bit rushed, they are possible here, but I would recommend a weekend trip here so you can do more.

-Recommendation: I know, it sounds crazy but if you leave very early in the morning, you can get there by 8 or 9 a.m, do these 5 things at Finger Lakes, and get back by around 9 p.m.
+Recommendation: I know, it sounds crazy but if you leave very early in the morning, you can get there by 8 or 9 a.m. and explore this spot.